 You can check the services you want to run at startup and uncheck the ones you don't.
 If you want to see only third-party services, installed by your applications, check the box which says "Hide all Microsoft services".

 Also, please note that the selections you make in this tab are applied to your current startup selection, from the General tab.
 If you were using a Normal startup and then you disabled some services, the startup selection gets changed automatically to Selective startup.

-Managing Startup Programs
+Managing Startup Programs - Windows 7 only

 The Startup tab shows a list with all the programs and files that start when Windows starts.
 For each items you see its name, the manufacturer, the "command" used to start it (the path towards the program and additional parameters, if used), the registry startup location where it is stored and the date when it was disabled (if it was disabled).

 An interesting aspect to remember about the registry location is that, if you see a location starting with HKLM, it means that the startup item is "global" - applied to all user accounts defined on the active operating system.
 Disabling them from one user account, means that they get disabled for all user accounts.

 The locations starting with HKCU are for startup items active only for the current user account.
 They might not be starting up for other user accounts.
 Also, such items need to be disabled individually, for each user account, if you want to prevent them from starting up completely.